Shaun Vandiver: Professional career

 Vandiver was selected 25th overall in the 1991 NBA draft by the Golden State Warriors, but did not play for them.
 He wound up playing the next nine years for various teams in Europe.

 Coaching career

 In April 2011, Vandiver was named the head men's basketball coach at Emporia State University.
 Previously in the 2010–11 season, Vandiver was an assistant to head coach Leon Rice at Boise State.
 Prior to that he served as an assistant to Steve McClain (under whom he played at Hutchinson CC) at the University of Wyoming, a position he held since 2005.
 Vandiver was a graduate assistant coach with Wyoming in 2002–03, and a full-time assistant coach at Bowling Green in 2003–04, and Northern Colorado in 2004–05.
 Vandiver returned to Wyoming as an assistant coach in April 2018.
+On June 9, 2025, Vandiver was hired as an assistant coach at Weber State.